Ramyaa-ar/to-do/README.md

 2. Explore the To-Do App:

 Once the HTML file is opened in the browser, you should be able to interact with and explore the features of to-do.

+3. Or you can access it through this link: https://ramyaa-ar.github.io/to-do/